Chebureki (Fried Beef Pockets)

 Instructions

 2. In a separate bowl, mix together the melted butter, egg and vodka.
-Pour into the flour mixture and whisk together until the dough begins to form.
+Pour into the flour mixture and mix on low speed until the dough comes together.
+Scrape down the sides of the bowl as needed.
+Continue mixing until the dough is smooth and elastic, approximately 8 minutes.

-4. Place the dough in a bowl, cover with a kitchen towel and let rest for 30 minutes.
+3. Place the dough in a bowl, cover and let rest at room temperature for 30-60 minutes.

-5. While the dough is resting, make the filling.
-Chop the parsley and grate (or very finely dice) the onion.
+4. While the dough is resting, make the filling.
 Combine all ingredients for the filling in a large bowl and mix well.

-7. Roll out each piece into a circle approximately 7 inches (18 cm) in diameter or about 2 mm thick.
+6. Roll out each piece into a circle approximately 7 inches (18 cm) in diameter or about 2 mm thick.
 Cover half of the circle with a layer of the meat mixture and then fold in half.
-If you want, use a pizza cutter to trim any uneven edges.
+If you want, use a pizza cutter or knife to trim any uneven edges.
 Press the edges down with a fork to seal.

-8. Heat about 1 inch (2.5 cm) of oil in a large saute pan over medium-high heat.
-Fry the chebureki for 1-2 minutes on each side or until golden brown and cooked through.
+7. Heat about 1 inch (2.5 cm) of oil in a large saute pan or cast iron skillet over medium-high heat.
+The oil is ready when it reaches 350°F (180°C).
+Fry the Chebureki for 1-2 minutes on each side or until golden brown and cooked through.
 Remove to a paper towel lined plate to absorb any excess oil.

 This post may contain affiliate links through which we may earn a small commission at no additional cost to you.
 We only recommend products that we genuinely love and would use ourselves.